Magnus (2016 film): Premiere

 Magnus premiered at Tribeca Film Festival in 2016. and became the first Norwegian feature documentary to have its world premiere at the festival.
 Magnus Carlsen did not attend the premiere of the film, but his family was present.
-The film became the fastest sold out film at the festival that year, and the artistic director at Tribeca Film Festival Frederic Boyer said the film was one of his favorites that year.
+The film became the fastest sold-out film at the festival that year, and the artistic director at Tribeca Film Festival, Frederic Boyer, said the film was one of his favorites that year.

 Critical reception

 Magnus received mostly positive reviews from film critics.
 It holds an 81% approval rating on review aggregator website Rotten Tomatoes, based on 21 reviews, with a weighted average of 6.2/10.
-BBC put the film on its top 10 list, November 2016, as the only documentary on the list, calling the film: "an intimate look Carlsen’s extraordinary life through archive footage, home movies and interviews."
-Later BBC published a behind the scenes featurette about the film, showing a clip of Magnus Carlsen playing blindfolded chess against 10 lawyers at Harvard University, beating them all.
+BBC put the film on its top 10 list, November 2016, as the only documentary on the list, calling the film: "an intimate look at Carlsen’s extraordinary life through archive footage, home movies and interviews."
+Later, BBC published a behind-the-scenes featurette about the film, showing a clip of Magnus Carlsen playing blindfolded chess against 10 lawyers at Harvard University, beating them all.